joshnuss/vercel-serverless-jobs/README.md

 # Serverless background job experiment

+An experiment to create an asynchronous background job queue based on cloud functions.

-Each background job is a serverless function that notifies the "coordinator" when it succeeds or failures.
+Each background job is a serverless function that notifies a "coordinator" when it succeeds or failures.

-When a failure occurs, the coordinator will re-schedule the worker to be retried later.
+When a failure occurs, the coordinator will re-schedule the worker to be retried later based on a backoff strategy.

-## Bakckground job
+## Background job

-A background job looks like this:
+A background job is a function that looks like this:

 ```javascript
 // in jobs/sendMail.js